 For one, they may be required in the area you’re living in.
 According to PetMD, there are boarding facilities that prohibit the use of rat poison.
 If you want to control your pest problem, you have no other option beyond relying on rat traps that don’t use poison.

 Going back to what was highlighted by the National Geographic piece from earlier, it also makes more sense to use poison-free rat control from the perspective of cleaning up.
 This is especially true if you have noticed that rats have a nesting area in your home.

 Their dead bodies may end up stuck in that nesting area after they ingest the poison and you will have to deal with the difficult ordeal of getting them out.
 That will not be a pleasant experience.

 A problem such as that is not one you will have to struggle if you use automated traps.
 These traps will kill the rat right where it stands and you can just return to that spot when the time comes to clean up.

 Once you run out of rat poison, you will have to go to the store to replenish your supply.
 Goodnature traps don’t use any type of consumable and they don’t rely on electricity either.
 After installation, they will keep working as long as there are rats that are curious enough to check on them.

-Goodnature traps are also more humane than rat poison.
+Goodnature traps are also more quick-kill than rat poison.
 They strike and kill the pests right away whereas poison can cause those critters to suffer for a while.